DEFINING A HEALTHY DIET: PART 3 - EVIDENCE BASED, HEALTH CONDITION DIETS

 The MIND diet combines aspects of the Mediterranean and the DASH diet in order to enhance mental health.
 MIND is an abbreviation for Mediterranean-DASH diet Intervention for Neurological Delay.

-Those that designed this diet merely looked at where the two diet plans intersected with nutrients or foods that serve to enhance neurological function.
+Those who designed this diet merely looked at where the two diet plans intersected with nutrients or foods that serve to enhance neurological function.
 They then derived a list of foods to include plenty of in the diet and a list of foods to avoid.
-On the MIND diet, one may follow a combination of Mediterranean and DASH diet principles, as long as their diet is tailored to these two food lists.
+On the MIND diet, one may follow a combination of Mediterranean and DASH diet principles, as long as their diet is tailored to these two food lists.[15]

 MIND Diet Recommendations include:

-• A daily serving of green leafy vegetables and a serving of at least one other low-starch vegetable
+- A daily serving of green leafy vegetables and a serving of at least one other low-starch vegetable

-• 3 daily servings of wholegrains
+- 3 daily servings of whole grains

-• 2 or more servings of berries every week
+- 2 or more servings of berries every week

-• 5 or more servings of a variety of nuts ought to be consumed each week
+- 5 or more servings of a variety of nuts ought to be consumed each week

-• 4 or more servings of beans each week
+- 4 or more servings of beans each week

-• 2 or more servings of poultry per week
+- 2 or more servings of poultry per week

-• 1 or more servings of fish per week, 1 of which needs to be fatty
+- 1 or more servings of fish per week, 1 of which needs to be fatty

-• Switch to olive oil for cooking
+- Switch to olive oil for cooking

-• 1 glass or less of wine daily
+- 1 glass or less of wine daily

 NOTE: The weekly servings are meant to be spaced out across the week.